jorgeluiscarrillo/arch-setup/README.md

   * Full disk partitioning with LVM and root disk encryption (LVM on LUKS)

 * Networking
-  * NetworkManager: Provides detection and configuration to automatically connect to a network.
+  * NetworkManager: Provides detection and configuration to automatically connect to a network
-  * nm-applet: GUI front-end for NetworkManager.
+  * nm-applet: GUI front-end for NetworkManager

 * Boot loader
-  * GRUB: Provides support for BIOS/UEFI systems and most file systems.
+  * GRUB: Provides support for BIOS/UEFI systems and most file systems

 ### Desktop Environment and Window Managers

-Users may choose to install a complete desktop environment or a minimal window manager.
+Users may choose to install a complete desktop environment or a minimal window manager

 * Desktop Environments
   * Budgie